anabaei/javalearn/OOP.md

 * Structural UML diagrams like Class diagram, Package diagram, Object diagram
-* Behavioral UML diagrams like Activity diagram, Use case diagram, State diagram [this](https://www.smartdraw.com/uml-diagram/)
+* Behavioral UML diagrams like Activity diagram, Use case diagram, State diagram [this](https://www.smartdraw.com/uml-diagram/) two common uses:
+###### Activity diagram
+* Activity diagrams illustrate the dynamic nature of a system by modeling the flow of control from action to action.
+###### State diagram
+* A diagram from one state to another which connected with an actions, this one is more difficult than activity diagrams